Gangster: Europe

-Organized crime has existed in Russia since the days of Imperial Russia in the form of banditry and thievery.
-Joseph Stalin, who emerged as the absolute dictator of the Soviet Union had previously founded the Outfit, a criminal gang that were involved with armed robberies, racketeering, assassinations, arms procurement and child couriering.

 In the period of Soviet Union, Vory v Zakone emerged, a class of criminals that had to abide by certain rules in the prison system.
 One such rule was that cooperation with the authorities of any kind was forbidden.
 During World War II some prisoners made a deal with the government to join the armed forces in return for a reduced sentence, but upon their return to prison they were attacked and killed by inmates who remained loyal to the rules of the thieves.
 In 1988, the Soviet Union legalized private enterprise but did not provide regulations to ensure the security of market economy.
 Crude markets emerged, the most notorious being the Rizhsky market where prostitution rings were run next to the Rizhsky Railway Station in Moscow.

 As the Soviet Union headed for collapse many former government workers turned to crime, while others moved overseas.
 Former KGB agents and veterans of the Afghan and First and Second Chechen Wars, now unemployed but with experience that could prove useful in crime, joined the increasing crime wave.
 At first, the Vory v Zakone played a key role in arbitrating the gang wars that erupted in the 1990s.
 By the mid-1990s it was believed that "Don" Semion Mogilevich had become the "boss of all bosses" of most Russian Mafia syndicates in the world, described by the British government as "one of the most dangerous men in the world".
 More recently, criminals with stronger ties to big business and the government have displaced the Vory from some of their traditional niches, although the Vory are still strong in gambling and the retail trade.

 The Albanian Mafia is active in Albania, the United States, and the European Union (EU) countries, participating in a diverse range of criminal enterprises including drug and arms trafficking.
 The people of the mountainous country of Albania have always had strong traditions of family and clan loyalty, in some ways similar to that of southern Italy.
 Ethnic Albanian gangs have grown rapidly since 1992 during the prolonged period of instability in the Balkans after the collapse of Yugoslavia.
 This coincided with large scale migration throughout Europe and to the United States and Canada.
 Although based in Albania, the gangs often handle international transactions such as trafficking in economic migrants, drugs and other contraband, and weapons.
 Other criminal organizations that emerged in the Balkans around this time are popularly called the Serbian Mafia, Bosnian Mafia, Bulgarian Mafia, and so on.